 The reasons for these accounting discrepancies are, among others:

 - Increasingly short closing lead times, which can vary from one subsidiary to another.

 - The need to identify non-reciprocal transactions between the parent company and its subsidiaries, a sometimes tedious process.

 - Subsidiaries located abroad record their transactions in their local currency, which can complicate the reconciliation process.

-In light of these obstacles, CFOs, treasurers and other accounting professionals need to find solutions to simplify and streamline consolidation efforts.
+In light of these obstacles, CFOs, treasurers and other accounting professionals need to find adopt accounting best practices and solutions to simplify and streamline consolidation efforts.
 In concrete terms, this can mean standardising accounting procedures across the group or corporation’s various subsidiaries and digitally transforming the group’s financial and accounting functions.

 But which kinds of intercompany transactions are concerned?
 What is the best procedure to follow to ensure smooth and efficient accounting consolidation?

 A corresponding amount exists in the accounts of another company within the group.

 A corresponding amount is not identifiable in the accounts of another company within the group, but the transaction still needs to be eliminated.

 The following are the most frequently observed intra-group transactions: